dgor82/dgor82.github.io/dev_style_guide.md

 3. When ready for merging...
 a) They run build & test locally for the entire solution for the relevant `Debug_*` configuration(s).
-b) On pass, they push their working branch to GitHub which triggers automated PR-creation and merger into main.
+b) On pass, they push their working branch to GitHub which triggers automated PR-creation.
-c) This in turn should trigger a build, test & deploy run for the Release configuration of each **assembly** (!) marked for deployment (i.e. not solution-wide).
+c) The subsequent merger into main then triggers a build, test & deploy run for the Release configuration of each **assembly** marked for deployment.
 d) In case of conflicts, these need to be resolved manually, followed by a renewed PR merger attempt.

-4. This means, the PRs are merged into main **before** reviews: reviews shall be conducted post-merger and a corresponding GitHub project-task is generated automatically.
+1. This means, the PRs are merged into main **before** reviews: reviews shall be conducted post-merger and a corresponding GitHub project-task is generated automatically.

 This approach to CI supports a truly _continuous_ integration without delays from waiting for manual PR reviews.
 Full test-coverage / TDD should ensure well-enough that no breaking changes are introduced into main.
-Usually, the entire workflow should be automated with project-specific shell scripts designed to run on dev's machines.
+The entire workflow should be automated with project-specific shell scripts designed to run on dev's machines.

 # II) Coding Style